PassCody/AutoBootStrapLoader/README.md

 # About this Repository
 I am the writer for the AutBootStrapLoader "AddIn".
 I don't work on the BootStrap repository myself.
 I just want to give BootStrap itself and others the opportunity to integrate the framework into their projects without problems.
+It is therefore not my intention to sell or otherwise harm the makers of Bootstrap their code as mine.